 These programs do not offer medications as part of opioid detox treatment.

 Choosing the right type of program can be difficult.
 In general, medical detox is a safe, beneficial option for recovery, but if one of these other types of programs seems to suit your needs, you can find local fentanyl detox centers that offer this type of care as well.
-Let us know what you are looking for in terms of treatment when you call 800-483-2193(Who Answers?), and we will help you find the care you need.
+If you’re seeking a drug rehab program that can effectively address fentanyl addiction, call 866-351-3840(Who Answers?) today to learn about your options.

 Inpatient or Outpatient Fentanyl Detox